Climate Change Research

 Many of the deadliest heat waves in recorded history have happened since 2000.
 Heat fatalities in the period 2000-2010 were up more than 2,000% compared to the previous decade, according to the World Meteorological Organization.
 Heat waves are one of the deadliest kinds of natural disaster in the US and kill more people in cities annually than hurricanes, lightning, tornadoes, and floods combined.

 In North Africa and the Middle East—home to over a half billion people—the average annual number of extreme high temperature days has doubled since the 1970s.
+If emissions continue at current levels, by mid-century, this number could increase from 16 extremely hot days per year to around 80.

 Hundreds of millions of people earn their livelihoods working outside, and billions more depend on goods and services that result from that labor.
 In high temperatures the human body expels heat by dilating blood vessels and increasing blood flow to the skin to release heat, while sweating cools the skin.
-At temperatures higher than the body, blood at the skin will not release heat, and at high humidity sweat cannot evaporate and the skin will not cool.
-As a result, heat exhaustion and heatstroke can occur, triggering seizures and convulsions, and can even be fatal without treatment.
+At temperatures higher than the body, blood at the skin will not release heat, and in high humidity, sweat cannot evaporate and the skin will not cool.
+As a result, heat exhaustion and heatstroke can occur, triggering seizures and convulsions, and can be fatal without treatment.
 Even in less-than-fatal temperatures, working hours and productivity can drop.

 Oceans and sea level rise